Tiny-Home-Consulting/Dependiject/.github/ISSUE_TEMPLATE/bug-report.md

 ## Behavior

 <!--
-    What did you expect to happen, and how does the actual behavior differ?
+    What did you expect to happen and how does the actual behavior differ?
 -->

 ## Environment